 This Is Why Airplane Windows Have Holes

-There are a number of things most travelers look for from an airplane: cleanliness, quietness, and some measure of certainty that the vessel propelling them through the skies is airtight.
-However, while betting on a lack of visible grime and crying babies is always a crapshoot, those little holes in the plane's windows can make even the most intrepid traveler more than a little nervous.
+There are a number of things most travelers look for in a plane: cleanliness, quietness, and some measure of certainty that the vessel propelling them through the skies is airtight.
+However, while betting on a lack of visible grime and crying babies is always a crapshoot, those little holes in the airplane windows can make even the most intrepid traveler more than a little nervous.
 So, why are they there, anyway?

-While, from the inside, a plane's windows may seem to have just an interior and exterior pane, there are actually three panes between you and the icy-cold air at 30,000 feet.
+From the inside, a plane's windows may seem to have just an interior and exterior pane, but there are actually three panes between you and the icy-cold air at 30,000 feet.
 There's the pane closest to you, informally known as the scratch pane, then the middle pane, which contains the so-called "bleed hole" or "breather hole," and, on the plane's exterior, there's a third pane.

-However, that's not the only advantage of that little hole.
-In fact, the bleed hole also helps balance the difference between the plane's interior and exterior temperatures, reducing condensation and giving passengers a clear view.
-And if the view is something you don't mind missing, steal these 10 Best Tricks for Sleeping on an Airplane.
+But wait!
+That's not the only advantage of the little window hole.
+The bleed hole also helps balance the difference between the plane's interior and exterior temperatures, reducing condensation and giving passengers a clear bird's-eye view over the landscape.
+And for more insider tips and tricks, check out the 20 Shocking Secrets Flight Attendants Won't Tell You.